CoolPluginsTeam/timeline-module-for-divi/readme.txt

 - Customization options for colors, fonts, and styles.
 - Fully responsive design for all devices.

+== ⚠️Important Notice ==
+Migration from Divi 4 to Divi 5 will only be supported till Divi 5 Public Alpha 14.
+If you are planning to upgrade your site or plugins, please make sure to complete the migration process before Alpha 14.
+After this point, direct migration from Divi 4 will no longer be available, and this may lead to compatibility issues.

 == Upgrade Notice ==

 = Version 1.1.0 | 27 Mar 2025 =